filipsnastins/tomodachi-testcontainers/docs/configuration-options.md

 ⚠️ Make sure that the environment variable is set before running `pytest`.

-## Run Testcontainer from pre-built image
+## Run Testcontainer from the pre-built image

 If the Tomodachi service Docker image is already built, you can run the container by specifying the image ID in the `TOMODACHI_TESTCONTAINER_IMAGE_ID` environment variable.